TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

 [YouTube](https://youtu.be/Mdh_2PXe9i8?si=6fiznZZnGHIgNIcs)

 Step by step guide to writing Lambdas in Rust.
-Three strategies: Using Rust bindings to allow existing Python code to call Rust, writing a standalone Rust lambda, writing a Lambda extension that can be included as a layer by an existing Lambda.
+Three strategies: Using Rust bindings to allow existing Python code to call Rust, writing a standalone Rust lambda, writing a Lambda extension that can be included as a layer by a Lambda using any runtime.

 * Scenario: Company building serverless app on Lambda/Python.
 Running into performance and cost challenges.
 * Decided to switch runtime to Rust